tqdv/Stardew-TimeSpeed/TimeSpeed/README.md

 setting | effect
 :------ | :-----
 `DefaultTickLength` | The default number of seconds per 10-game-minutes, or `null` to freeze time globally.
 The game uses 7 seconds by default.
 `TickLengthsByLocation` | The number of seconds per 10-game-minutes (or `null` to freeze time) for each location.
-You can use location names, predefined areas (`Mine`, `SkullCavern`, or `VolcanoDungeon`), or location types (`Indoors` or `Outdoors`).
+You can use location names, predefined areas (`DeepWoods`, `Mine`, `SkullCavern`, `VolcanoDungeon`), or location types (`Indoors` or `Outdoors`).
 `EnableOnFestivalDays` | Whether to change tick length on festival days.
+Default true.
 `FreezeTimeAt` | The time at which to freeze time everywhere (or `null` to disable this).
 This should be 24-hour military time (e.g. 800 for 8am, 1600 for 8pm, etc).
 (Be careful the number doesn't start with a zero, due to a bug in the underlying parser.)
+Defaults to disabled.
 `LocationNotify` | Whether to show a message about the time settings when you enter a location.
+Default false.
 `Keys` | The keyboard/controller/mouse bindings used to control the flow of time.
 See [available keys](https://stardewvalleywiki.com/Modding:Key_bindings#Available_bindings).
 Set a key to `"None"` (including the quotes) to disable it.

 ## Compatibility